 What are the International Health Regulations (2005)?

-The IHR, which entered into force on 15 June 2007, require countries to report certain disease outbreaks and public health events to WHO.
-Building on the unique experience of WHO in global disease surveillance, alert and response, the IHR define the rights and obligations of countries to report public health events, and establish a number of procedures that WHO must follow in its work to uphold global public health security.
+The IHR, which entered into force on 15 June 2007, require countries to report certain disease outbreaks and public health events to the WHO.
+Building on the unique experience of the WHO in global disease surveillance, alert and response, the IHR define the rights and obligations of countries to report public health events, and establish a number of procedures that the WHO must follow in its work to uphold global public health security.

 What does the IHR mean for Australia?